robbyjo/execR/README.md

 The output file will be passed as --output_file parameter and its contents will always be /data/results

 Input files: This app allows the specification of up to 10 input files.
 They are completely optional.
 Input files will be passed as --input_fileX with X ranging from 1 to 10.
+All input files will be copied into /data directory.

 Parameters: This app allows specification of parameters in a string.
 Multiple parameters are to be specified using a delimiter of your choice.
 Example: 2;15000000;20000000;skato